Resource IndexQuick Links

 Delete a field

-To delete a field outright, append -d after -g <field>, like this:
+To delete a field outright, replace -g with -d followed by the field name, like this:

 Obviously, Infsect has to get back up to par with what it was earlier.
 The "start small" approach worked very well and may be enough for most people, but just in case, I might want to add more things to it like the ability to manipulate subvalues within values later on when I get the time.

 Now that Infsect is in a decent position, it'll also allow me to bring about a really cool guide in the future which will need this program.
 Beyond that, it's not much, but it's a small victory in the way of getting myself into the kind of programming I want to do.